Steffen70/todolist-grpc/README.md

 ## About This Fork

 This repository is a streamlined fork of a student proof-of-concept originally created during a gRPC and ASP.NET learning exercise.
-The codebase has been cleaned up and kept intentionally small so that it can serve as a **neutral, well-defined backend** for technical interviews at Swisspension.
+The codebase has been cleaned up and kept intentionally small so that it can serve as a **neutral, well-defined backend** for technical interviews at SwissPension.

 ### Why We Use It